Multipurpose Grants to States and Tribes

 - Eligible recipients are generally state agencies that carry out the federally funded environmental programs.

-- Eligible activities include activities associated with the categorical grant programs that are eligible for inclusion in a Performance Partnership Grant (PPG).
+- Eligible activities include activities associated with the categorical grant programs that are eligible for inclusion in a Performance Partnership Grant.

-- While EPA encourages states to take advantage of the reduced administrative burden and flexibilities offered by PPGs, states may also receive MPG funds through a separate, stand-alone grant.
+- While states may choose to take advantage of the flexibilities offered by PPGs, states may also receive MPG funds through a separate, stand-alone grant.

 - States who submit workplans or workplan amendments consistent with the multipurpose grant guidance and approved by their respective EPA Region will receive the full amount for which they are eligible.